vanbess/PLUGIN-WooCommerce-Order-Merger/README.md

-# WC-Merge-Orders
+# SBWC Order Merger
-Plugin for WooCommerce allowing the merging of two orders
+Plugin for WooCommerce allowing the merging of two orders into one.